 If you end your learning activities and depart from Oamk on your own part considerably earlier than planned, this must be documented in Oamk’s statements of duration of your stay, e.g. our letter of confirmation and transcript of records.
 An early departure may have an effect on the Erasmus+ or equivalent grant issued by your home university or a third party.

 If your learning activities last longer than the official end of the term or mobility period, then you have to consult all parties at Oamk and your home university about an extension of your stay.
 An extension of your stay may have an impact on your Erasmus+ or equivalent grants of mobility schemes.

-Additional copies of the transcript, or transcripts issued due to e.g. misplacing the documents, are subject to the fees:
+Additional and exceptional hard copies of the transcript, or transcripts issued due to e.g. misplacing the documents, are subject to the fees: